Robust and cost-effective quantum network using Kramers-Kronig receiver: DD CV-QKD

-where $N$ is the effective data block length, $n$ is the actual data length used to generate the key after removing the parameter estimation part, and $\Delta(n)$ is related to the security of privacy amplification.
-See \textbf{supplementary note 3} for the specific calculation.
+where $N$ is the total data block length, $n$ is the effective block length for key generation (excluding parameter estimation), and $\Delta(n)$ is the correction term associated with privacy amplification security.
+Detailed calculation procedures are provided in \textbf{supplementary note 4}.